About Our Firm

 In 2015, McDonald was appointed as a special prosecutor on the nationally debated and highly scrutinized Sandra Bland case in which he led a team of five (5) attorneys and numerous law enforcement officers through an extensive grand jury investigation in the nationally profiled proceedings.
 A quick Google search will reveal a video of McDonald giving the press conference that released the results of the Grand Jury Investigation that was carried live throughout the United States and covered worldwide.

-McDonald has been criminal trial attorney for seventeen (17) years and is fast approaching one hundred (100) jury trials sitting as first chair, the vast majority of which are felony cases.
+McDonald has been criminal trial attorney for twenty-one (21) years and has over one hundred (100) jury trials sitting as first chair, the vast majority of which are felony cases.
 McDonald has represented thousands of clients charged with criminal offenses throughout the State of Texas ranging from murder to low level drug offenses.
 He is licensed by the Supreme Court, is a member of the Fort Bend and Brazoria County Bar Associations, and a member of the Texas Criminal Defense Lawyers Association.
 He has twice appeared on Fox News as a criminal law expert and has appeared on almost every major news station in the country.
 He has also been a frequent guest on prison radio, which is streamed to prison inmates throughout the State of Texas.
 Lastly, he is also a member of the Fort Bend County Crime Stoppers Board.

 McDonald has extensive work as both a prosecutor, a professor, a criminal law expert, law enforcement instructor, and as a criminal trial attorney.
 He knows exactly how prosecutors are trained, what they look for in reviewing cases and what they will argue in court.
 McDonald understands precisely what it takes to fight and win against criminal charges that have been filed against our clients.
 McDonald knows immediately where the weak points are in the State’s case and how to exploit those weaknesses to secure the freedom of our clients.